Mobilecode-Studio/Site/docs/extensions-API.md

 - It's not advicable to use `device.replaceInFile`, to replace content in heavy files.
  <!-- or probably create a function for that
 note that when  git is used, and -->
-- When `git.json` is large, it takes a long time before it loads the ide.(Will work on a fix)
+- When `git.json` is large, it takes a long time before it loads the ide.
+(Will work on a fix)
-- using `assets` folder is advicable for extension with extra files. (mcs uses "assets" fldr internally)
+- using `assets` folder is advisable for extension with extra files. (mcs uses "assets" fldr internally)

 GLOBAL VARIBLES
 ---------------